 These jellyfish are nasty creatures.
 While their sting is not lethal, it can be very painful.
 Unfortunately, they also release transparent stinging cells from their tentacles that can float in the water.
 That means you could get stung even if you keep your distance from the actual creatures.

 We now actually have “jellyfish status reports” in Israel so you can be prepared.
-Here’s a link to a page in English with the weekly forecast.
 In addition to that, the lifeguards also monitor the water for jellyfish swarms and fly a purple flag if there’s one in the area.

 If you get stung by a jellyfish don’t try to wash the area with fresh water.
 That can make excess sting cells explode and exacerbate the situation.
 Ask the lifeguard for help and they should be able to direct you to the nearest first aid station as may be necessary.